 This is your guide through the conversation — as the host, you have to keep things moving from strong point to strong point.

 If you’re going to ask them broad questions, tell them what to expect and how long to take.
 If you’re going to ask how listeners can find them online, give them a chance to plan for that.
+Be sure the guest feels confident and won’t be caught off guard.

-Solo Episodes Are Important, Too
+Incorporating Solo Episodes

 Solo episodes are your moments where you can reconnect with your listeners and talk directly to them rather than a podcast guest.